-this is gallery as home. when you walk into the 24th floor pied-a-terre the luminosity reveals itself to be walls and ceiling, floor and furnishings. the furniture is spare. the interior architecture is precise. characteristic of the client's and Hutton’s rigor, every element, from systems to soap dispenser, is part of the bigger, subversive picture.
+this is gallery-as-home. when you walk into the 24th floor pied-a-terre the luminosity reveals itself to be a combined effect from walls, ceiling, floor and furnishings. the furniture is spare. the interior architecture is precise. characteristic of the client's and hutton’s rigor. every element, from systems to soap dispenser, is part of the bigger, subversive picture.

 the apartment houses masterpieces of ‘60s and ’70s conceptualism, works in nontraditional materials, and pieces that are socially or sexually charged. it is a home that seeks to explore the boundaries of—what is art?